 With the increasing scope of data generated by medical facilities and its growing complexity - the use of machine learning algorithms to process and analyze information during data mining becomes a necessity.

-Overall, the use cases for Data mining in EHR revolve around two approaches with different scopes:
+Overall, the use cases for Data mining in Electronic Health Record revolve around two approaches with different scopes:

 - Finding data about the patient and his treatment.
 In this case, ML is used to round up relevant information in the medical history and treatment record to assist further in the decision-making process.

 - On the other hand, patient-centered data mining is used to assess different types of treatment and outcomes by studying similar cases from the broader EHR database.

 - Data extraction for medical research across multiple EHR/EMR, and also public health datasets.
 In this case, a machine learning application is used to gather relevant data based on specific terms and outcomes across the EHR database.
 For example, to determine which types of medication for particular ailments were proven to be active and under what circumstances.

 - On the other hand, the same tools apply for exploratory research that reshapes available data according to specific requirements — for example, examining test result patterns of annual lipid profiles.